 When to Keep Your Child Home

-To comply with new stricter guidelines from the Texas Administrative Code and the Department of State Health Services, a student must stay home or be sent home from school for:
+To comply with guidelines from the Texas Administrative Code and the Department of State Health Services, a student must stay home or be sent home from school for:

 - Conjunctivitis (pink eye)